ImBonana/py-multiplayer-game/README.md

 1. go to the file you download and drag the file to desktop
 2. right click on the file and click and Extract files here
+3. Run the Setup.bat file
-3. open the folder you extract and run the client.py
+4. open the folder you extract and run the client.py
-4. Now you can play the game!
+5. Now you can play the game!

 # How to open a server